Monday, February 18, 2019

 Slower shows that build moods struggled, they are my favorite shows personally to watch and my two most favorite with about a combined 50 years of experience both struggled.

-The kindest thing to say is it wasn’t what it could be nor was it anything like it once was.
+The kindest thing to say is it wasn’t what it could be nor was it anything it once was.

 Of the performers I spoke to none were particularly happy, and these are some of the worlds most self reliant happiness generators